thindil/steamsky/bin/doc/MODDING.md

 ### Changing an existing items types
 * By editing the *data/game.dat* file you can change the name of an existing item type by changing the `value` attribute.
-The maximum length is 64 characters.
 * When editing your custom file: you need to remove first selected item type, then add new.
 * Item types are referenced in the specifications of items and recipes.
 Don't